LeadJavaliner/ubiquitous-engine/README.md

 * ```npm run dist``` - runs build, clean, copy-static-files, build:js targets (see package.json file).
 * ```npm run start``` - starts the server on port 5050
 * More targets in the package.json file.

+# contribution
+If you want to contribute to this project by extedning functionality significantly, create a new module from the template 'simple-api-proxy-server' and call it something like 'multi-api-proxy' or 'unified-api-gateway' or 'solid-oasis-api-proxy-server' or whatever you think is appropriate.
+This will help keep 'simple-api-proxy-server' true to its name.
+However, small changes to the simple-api-proxy-server are okay especially for configuration upgrades  (for dev vs prod, etc) and if we have an actualy SOLID API service and OASIS API service to include in a test harness along side the stubbed out unit tests.